johandahlberg/piper/README.md

 [![Build Status](https://travis-ci.org/johandahlberg/piper.png?branch=master)](https://travis-ci.org/johandahlberg/piper)

 A pipeline project started at the [SNP&SEQ Technology platform](http://www.molmed.medsci.uu.se/SNP+SEQ+Technology+Platform/) built on top of [GATK Queue](http://www.broadinstitute.org/gatk/guide/topic?name=intro#intro1306).
-Since then Piper has been adopted by the Swedish [National Genomics Infrastructure (IGN)](http://www.scilifelab.se/platforms/ngi/) for use in the the Swedish Genomes Program as well as for samples submitted through the Illumina Genome Network to the NGI platform.
+Since then Piper has been adopted by the Swedish [National Genomics Infrastructure (NGI)](http://www.scilifelab.se/platforms/ngi/) for use in the the Swedish Genomes Program as well as for samples submitted through the Illumina Genome Network to the NGI platform.

 Piper builds on the concept of standardized workflows for different next-generation sequencing applications.
 At the moment Piper supports the following workflows:

 * WholeGenome: For human whole genome sequencing data.
-This goes through alignment, alignment quality control, dataprocessing, variant calling and variant filtration according to the [best practice recommended by the Broad Institute](http://www.broadinstitute.org/gatk/guide/topic?name=best-practices), using primarily the GATK.
+This goes through alignment, alignment quality control, data processing, variant calling, and variant filtration according to the [best practice recommended by the Broad Institute](http://www.broadinstitute.org/gatk/guide/topic?name=best-practices), using primarily the GATK.
 * TruSeq and SureSelect human exome sequencing: These use basically the same pipeline as the whole genome pipeline, but with the modifications suggested in the [best practice document](http://www.broadinstitute.org/gatk/guide/topic?name=best-practices) for exome studies.
 * Haloplex: Haloplex targeted sequencing analysis.
-Including alignment, data processing and variant calling.
+Including alignment, data processing, and variant calling.
 * RNACounts: Which produces [FPKMs](http://cufflinks.cbcb.umd.edu/faq.html#fpkm) for transcripts of an existing reference annotation using Tophat for mapping and Cufflinks to produce the FPKMs.

 All supported workflows are available in the `workflows` directory in the project root.